PVDoriginal/firefly/README.md

 ## Alternatives
 You can check out [bevy_light_2d](https://github.com/jgayfer/bevy_light_2d) and [bevy_lit](https://github.com/malbernaz/bevy_lit).
 They were both a big inspiration when starting out with this crate!

-# Documentation
-Check out the [examples](examples/) and official crate documentation to learn about using it.